rkuma183/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

   Sometimes people run over the allotted time frame.
   Sometimes a team is not ready to begin work and likely will "drop the ball".

   Like a runner who passes the baton to the next runner, it's something that needs to be practiced.

+  When we really examine it, there is a lot of information that needs to get passed.

 ## Details